Shanthi789/prerequisite/README.md

 #demo

-This contains the answers to the 7 questions.
+This contains the answers to the 7 questions !